thiagoneye/master-deep_learning/README.md

 * `MakeYourOwnNeuralNetwork/`

 This directory features a neural network implementation built from scratch, meaning it doesn't rely on high-level frameworks like TensorFlow, Keras, or PyTorch.
-This foundational implementation is based on the principles outlined in two key resources:
+This foundational implementation is based on the principles outlined in one key resource:

     - "Make Your Own Neural Network" by Tariq Rashid (2016)